thingsboard/thingsboard.github.io/docs/thingsboard-edge/use-cases/manage-alarms-rpc-requests.md

 ![image](/images/thingsboard-edge/tutorial/alarm/terminal-run-sh.png)

+**Note** Please open a new terminal tab to push temperature telemetry to device and leave this running in the background until end of the guide.

-### Post telemetry and verify alarms
+## Post telemetry and verify alarms

-For posting device telemetry.
+Now let's post temperature telemetry for **DHT22** sensor.
 For this, we need to **copy the DHT22 device access token**.
 Let's post the temperature 51°C using the following [Rest API](/docs/reference/http-api/#telemetry-upload-api) call.
 Do not forget to **replace $ACCESS_TOKEN with actual DHT22 device token**:

 ![image](/images/thingsboard-edge/tutorial/alarm/copy-device-token.png)

 {% highlight bash %}
-curl -v -X POST -d '{"temperature":51}' http://localhost:8080/api/v1/$ACCESS_TOKEN/telemetry --header "Content-Type:application/json"
+curl -v -X POST -d '{"temperature":51}' http://THINGSBOARD_EDGE_HOST:8080/api/v1/$ACCESS_TOKEN/telemetry --header "Content-Type:application/json"
 {% endhighlight %}

+{% capture local-deployment %}
+ * Please replace **THINGSBOARD_EDGE_HOST** with the IP address of your edge or **localhost** if you are running edge locally.
+ * Please replace **8080** with the port of your edge if you have changed it during configuration process.
+{% endcapture %}
+{% include templates/info-banner.md content=local-deployment %}

-**Note** that alarm should be created in the device **on both edge and cloud servers** according to rule engine logic:
+Once you'll post this telemetry please notify that alarm created in *ALARMS* tab on the device **on both edge and cloud instances** according to rule engine logic:

 ![image](/images/thingsboard-edge/tutorial/alarm/alarm-created.png)

 Now let's post new temperature = 49°C. Alarm should be cleared:

 {% highlight bash %}
-curl -v -X POST -d '{"temperature":49}' http://localhost:8080/api/v1/$ACCESS_TOKEN/telemetry --header "Content-Type:application/json"
+curl -v -X POST -d '{"temperature":49}' http://THINGSBOARD_EDGE_HOST:8080/api/v1/$ACCESS_TOKEN/telemetry --header "Content-Type:application/json"
 {% endhighlight %}

 ![image](/images/thingsboard-edge/tutorial/alarm/alarm-cleared.png)

-### Verify RPC request
+## Verify RPC request

-Open the terminal where you run **mqtt-js.sh** script.
+Open the terminal where **mqtt-js.sh** script is running.
-You should see on the screen such messages:
+You should see similar messages on the screen:

 ![image](/images/thingsboard-edge/tutorial/alarm/terminal-rpc-message.png)